DavidZagorski/raintree_test/README.md

 #1 Solution<br>
 <hr>
+1.)Change table name cause its too long.
+For example <code>test_table</code>

-Avoid using any quotes.
+2.)Avoid using any quotes.
 Writing SQL can be frustrating and writing SQL that involves quoted identifiers is even more frustrating.<br>

-Using Lowercase.
+3.)Using Lowercase.
 Identifiers should be written entirely in lower case.
 Tables, views, columns and etc. <br>

-Underscores separate words.
+4.)Underscores separate words.
 Object name that are comprised of multiple words should be separeated by underscores.<br>

-Change DOS to <code>appointment_date</code>.
+5.)Change DOS to <code>appointment_date</code>.
 Newcomer who is going to use a table for first time can get confused by it.
 Documentation can solve this problem but, if you have proper name you don't need to look into documentation to understand what this column stands for.<br>

+6.)PaidToCharges can be changed to <code>payments</code>.
+We can reduce column name length together with giving more precise naming.
+Similar issue is discussed in 5.).

 #3 Solution